Evander Holyfield has claimed Mike Tyson rejected his advances with a $25 million paycheck for the pair to fight again on May 29th in Miami.

 “The event was to occur at the beautiful Hard Rock Stadium, home of the Miami Dolphins NFL franchise, Super Bowl games.

-“Many other world class sporting events and entertainment, and would have been the ideal setting for the trilogy finale of this great rivalry between two of the greatest legends in the history of boxing.
+“Many other world class sporting events and entertainment would have been the ideal setting for the trilogy finale of this great rivalry between two of the greatest legends in the history of boxing.

-“While neither side has announced publicly that the fight is not going to happen, with negotiations at a standstill and the date rapidly approaching, it seems unlikely that this fight will occur as planned.
+“While neither side has announced publicly that the fight will not happen.
+Negotiations are at a standstill, and the date is rapidly approaching.
+It seems unlikely that this fight will occur as planned.